 Honeywell is very well known for making high-quality home air purifiers for a long time.
-They have a wide range of air purifiers based on filter types, room coverage, color and control features.
+They have a wide range of air purifiers based on filter types, room coverage, color, and control features.
 One great thing about the Honeywell air purifier is: they are all AHAM Verified, Energy Star Certified, and CARB-compliant.
-Here we picked the 5 best Honeywell air purifiers from different categories.
+Here we picked the five best Honeywell air purifiers from different categories.

 1. Honeywell True HEPA Allergen Remover HPA300 (Best Coverage)

 Honeywell HPA300 is the most popular model, which is the successor of the iconic Honeywell 50250 air purifier.
 The true HEPA and odor filtration with a high airflow rate at a competitive price makes it hugely popular.
 It uses minimalistic features and control ability than the modern air purifiers.
-Although it has no built-in air quality sensor, instead it has three timer settings: 2, 4 and 8 hr.
-It has four fan speed level and they marked as Germ, General Cleaning, Allergen, and Turbo.
+Although it has no built-in air quality sensor, instead, it has three timer settings: 2, 4, and 8 hr.
+It has four fan speed levels, and they marked as Germ, General Cleaning, Allergen, and Turbo.
 On turbo mode, you will get the highest 320 cubic feet of clean air per minute.
-The odor filter is a carbon-based thin filter, which works as the first step filtration.
+The odor filter is a thin carbon-based filter, which works as the first step filtration.
 There are no other filtration techniques used.
-The HEPA filter lasts almost a year and the pre-filter is 3 months based on usage and the indoor air quality.
-It has a filter life indicator for both filters but it operates based on hours of usage, so it may not always show the correct information.
-Neither filters are washable but they are cost-friendly.
+The HEPA filter lasts almost a year, and the pre-filter is three months based on usage and the indoor air quality.
+It has a filter life indicator for both filters, but it operates based on hours of usage, so it may not always show the correct information.
+Neither filters are washable, but they are cost-friendly.

-Who needs this: The CADR 320 for dust means it could cover almost a large 465 square feet of room with 5 air exchanges per hour.
+Who needs this: The CADR 320 for dust means it could cover almost 465 square feet of room with five air exchanges per hour.
 As it is an Energy Star certified and has a quiet noise level, you can use it to remove allergens like pollen, pet dander, mold spores for day and night.
-Do not select it primarily for odor or smoke removal, as the odor filter is not strong.
-Instead, you can check our top picks of air purifiers for smoke and odor that have thick odor filters.
+Do not select it primarily for odor or smoke removal, as the odor filter is not reliable.
+Instead, you can check our top picks of air purifiers for smoke and smell that have thick odor filters.

 Pros & Cons: